 Activists Target IMO Environment Talks

 Ocean Rebellion: getting its message across.
-Image Credit / Guy Recce
+Image Credit: Guy Recce

 Ocean Rebellion activists along with other environmentalists targeted the International Maritime Organisation (IMO) talks in London yesterday.